slinkity/slinkity/www/src/docs/component-pages-layouts.md

 A few takeaways here:

-1. We update `hydrate: true` to `hydrate: { mode: true }`
-2. We include a `hydrate.props` function for Slinkity to decide which props our component needs
+- We include an `island.props` function for Slinkity to decide which props our component needs
-3. Slinkity runs this function _at build time_ (not on the client!) to decide which props to generate
+- Slinkity runs this function _at build time_ (not on the client!) to decide which props to generate
-4. These props are accessible from the browser-rendered component
+- These props are accessible from the browser-rendered component

 ### 🚨 (Important!)
 Be mindful about your data